aeternity/ae-channel-service/README.md

 This is a reference client implementaion using the aeternity state channels.
 State channels allows secure transaction at very low fees.
 Extensive documentation on aeternity state channels can be found [here](https://github.com/aeternity/protocol/blob/master/node/api/channels_api_usage.md).

-The project consist of the following applications
+The project consists of the following applications
 * ae_socket_connector<br />
 implements the FSM protocol and manages the websocket to the FSM (node connection).
 * ae_channel_interface<br />